RIDWANE-EL-FILALI/Inception-Of-Things/p1/README.md

 ## Kubernetes YAML File Explained
 each configuration file in kubernetes usually has 3 main parts:

-the first one is the metadata. this section describes basic info about the object you are creating like its name, namespace, and any labels or annotations you want to attach. metadata is mostly just identification and organization.
+the first one is the **metadata**. this section describes basic info about the object you are creating like its name, namespace, and any labels or annotations you want to attach. metadata is mostly just identification and organization.

-the second part is the specification (written as spec). this is where you actually tell kubernetes what you want the object to look like. for example, in a deployment spec you can say how many replicas you want, which container image to use, what ports should be exposed, and so on. basically, spec is the “desired state.”
+the second part is the **specification** (written as spec). this is where you actually tell kubernetes what you want the object to look like. for example, in a deployment spec you can say how many replicas you want, which container image to use, what ports should be exposed, and so on. basically, spec is the “desired state.”

-the third part is the status. unlike the other two, you don’t write this part yourself. kubernetes generates it automatically when the resource runs. it shows the “current state” of the object and it is continuously updated. kubernetes always compares the status against the spec (the desired state) and makes changes to bring the cluster into alignment. all of this info is stored in etcd, the internal database that kubernetes uses.
+the third part is the **status**. unlike the other two, you don’t write this part yourself. kubernetes generates it automatically when the resource runs. it shows the “current state” of the object and it is continuously updated. kubernetes always compares the status against the spec (the desired state) and makes changes to bring the cluster into alignment. all of this info is stored in etcd, the internal database that kubernetes uses.

 ---
 what is deployment ??